 Learning and Development Specialist

-Becky currently assists the whole CICC team, serving as the Learning Resources Support.
+Becky Espersen currently assists the whole CICC team, serving as the Learning and Development Specialist.
 She maintains the resource library, supports the success of our coaching program and provides technical assistance to those accessing our online courses.
 She has worked with children most of her life- in both child care centers and as an elementary and substitute teacher.
 Becky enjoys helping children develop a love of learning.
 She has been with CICC since 2017.

 Brenda Lowe has over 19 years of experience in early childhood.
 She has served as the director at numerous child care centers, operated her own family child care, and worked as the Director of Family Services at Head Start.
 She is also a trainer and teaches in higher education.
-Brenda started at CICC in 2016 as a coach and currently serves as the Coach Mentor, supporting the work of CICC coaches in the field.
+Brenda started at CICC in 2016 as a coach and currently serves as one of our RBPD Leads, supporting a team of CICC coaches throughout the state.

 Marketing and Communications Specialist